sbcglacier/TendonGlidingExSoftGlove/README.md

 The file Chung_ScaleFactors_F4.m calculates the scale factors for OpenSim for the ring finger.
 The file Chung_ScaleFactors_F5.m calculates the scale factors for OpenSim for the little finger.
 The folder OpenSim_FingerMeshData contains the mesh files needed for the matlab files used to determine the OpenSim scale factors.

+The file Marc_setup_3Chambers.py is used to setup the chambers after the Apex mesh files have been created.